Contact us for more info about Tanzania Mountain Bike Tour

 DAY 12

-Today its a long ride on a mostly flat trail alongside sisal plantations and palms to the Indian Ocean.
-Our accommodation for the next two days is a small and friendly tented lodge built in a coconut grove on the shores of Tanzania's mainland, just opposite Zanzibar Island.
+This is a long day where we ride on a mostly flat trail alongside sisal plantations and palms to the Indian Ocean.
+Our accommodation for the next two nights is a small and friendly lodge located at Emayani Beach on the shores of Tanzania’s mainland, just south of Pangani town.
+This evening you can have a well earned relax at the restaurant and bar.

 Meals: Breakfast, Lunch, Dinner